 Custodial risk - For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of the investments or collateral securities that are in the possession of an outside party.
 The District has no formal policy for custodial risk.

-The money market mutual funds are not evidenced by securities that exist in physical or book entry form.
-The US Treasury investment is held by the trustee or agent but not in the District's name.
+The commercial paper investments and corporate bonds and notes are held by the trustee or agent but not in the District's name.